New Chester, Wisconsin

 The Town of New Chester is located in Adams County in the U.S. state of Wisconsin.
 The population was 2,254 at the time of the 2010 census, up from 864 at the time of the 2000 census.
 By the 2020 census, the population decreased to 1,960.
 The unincorporated communities of Brooks and Grand Marsh are located in the town.
 The ghost town of New Chester is also located in the town.

 Geography

 The town of New Chester is located on the eastern border of Adams County.
-The community of Brooks is in the southern part of the town, and Grand Marsh is near the northwest corner of the town.
+The community of Brooks is in the southern part of the town, and Grand Marsh is near the northwestern corner of the town.
 The Federal Correctional Institution, Oxford, with approximately 1,000 inmates, is located north of the geographic center of the town.

 According to the United States Census Bureau, the town has a total area of 81.2 sqkm, of which 80.5 sqkm is land and 0.7 sqkm, or 0.90%, is water.